As a sociologist of Health & Illness, I am interested in Mental health, Health Technology, AND pain.

 I am currently a postdoctoral fellow at the Center to Improve Veteran Involvement in Care (CIVIC) at the VA Portland Health Care System, where I work on research projects focused on Veteran mental health and suicide prevention.
 I am fortunate to be mentored by Dr. Alan Teo, Dr. Lauren Denneson, and Dr. Travis Lovejoy.
-Together, we explore how to improve mental health services, support suicide prevention efforts, and better understand the needs of diverse Veteran populations.

 I am also an Adjunct Professor at the University of Portland where I teach Sociology 101.

 As a researcher, I strive to design and conduct research to improve health and health services.
 In my work, I prioritize scientific rigor, respect for colleagues and participants, and a critical approach which illuminates structures of power and inequity.
-My interdisciplinary scholarship has been featured in Health Sociology Review, the Journal of Addiction Medicine, the Journal of Ambulatory Care Management, the International Journal of Qualitative Methods, the Journal of Integrative and Complementary Medicine, and others.

 My work spans three areas of investigation: